Marinated Beef Heart Kebabs (Anticuchos de Corazón)

 Marinated Beef Heart Kebabs

-Today’s recipe for marinated beef heart kebabs comes from a new cookbook by Amanda Torres with Milagros Torres, Latin American Paleo Cooking.
+Today’s recipe for marinated beef heart kebabs comes from the cookbook by Amanda Torres with Milagros Torres, Latin American Paleo Cooking.
 This book is a great addition to my repertoire as I don’t do very many recipes from that part of the world.
 I’ve bookmarked the tamales and empanadas already, but I wanted to share something a little more unusual from the book, so beef heart it is!

 Beef heart is an excellent choice if you are new to eating offal, because it tastes like a fine steak.